 Victoria has long been regarded as a center of bands however when it came to female bands there was a distinct lack of progression.
 Through research, it appears that the first real proposal for starting a female brass band appeared in 1937, which is late compared to South Australia (“LADIES’ BAND PROPOSED,” 1937).
 One could perhaps view this as a battle against bandsmen conservatism.
 However, in amongst this came the remarkable story of Hilda Tansey who eventually became Australia’s first recognized female band conductor (Bound for Australia, 2014).

 The cited blog post outlines much of Hilda’s life in brass banding.
 In summary, Hilda learned brass from her father and traveled with her father around Victoria (Bound for Australia, 2014).
 Her father (who was a noted bandsman in his own right) eventually became the bandmaster of the Traralgon Brass Band and it is here where we first see a picture of Hilda with her Tenor Horn sitting in amongst the other band members (see below) (Bound for Australia, 2014).
 This was obviously an extreme rarity in Victorian banding to have a young female playing brass in a proper brass band.
-Yet soon after this photo was taken, Hilda is listed as a member of the Traralgon brass quartet that contested the South Street competition in 1917 (“Bandsmen to Compete at A.N.A Competitions.,” 1917).
+Yet soon after this photo was taken, Hilda is listed as a member of the Traralgon soloists that were entered in the A.N.A competition (Melbourne) in 1917 (“Bandsmen to Compete at A.N.A Competitions.,” 1917).
 Hilda’s career in bands progressed from this time.

 The Sydney Ladies’ Band: